EmergentMind/nix-config/docs/remotebootstrap.md

 > NOTE: If you are booted into the image file using libvirtd for a virtual machine, build a new version of the image file, and then reboot your VM, the original image will be used instead of the new one.
 To get around this, you must first delete the file from `nix-config/result/iso/` and then build the new image.

 To simplify the command, and also deal with the noted libvirtd issue, we can run the `just iso` recipe from our `nix-config/justfile`, which will delete the `nix-config/result/` directory and build the ISO using one quick command.
-With the ISO image created, it can be flashed to a USB stick to insert in to a target host or, if you're building a VM, you can point the machine's optical drive diretly to the file.
+With the ISO image created, it can be flashed to a USB stick to insert in to a target host or, if you're building a VM, you can point the machine's optical drive directly to the file.

 When we do need the ISO flashed to a USB device, we can run the `just iso-install [DRIVE]` command, where [DRIVE] is the path to your USB device.
 This recipe will first run `just iso` and then perform the following `dd`<sup>3</sup> command to write the image to our specified the specified device.